Our Next Life: beginning late 2017

 Ensuring that we always have access to high quality health care is super important to us, and is not something where we’re willing to gamble.
-We’re expecting to have to keep adapting as the rules change and the limits shift around, but for now we expect to get subsidized Affordable Care Act (Obamacare) health insurance for our first 23ish years of retirement, until we’re eligible for Medicare or its future equivalent.
+We’re expecting to have to keep adapting as the rules change and the limits shift around, but for now we expect to buy private health insurance from the exchange for our first 23ish years of retirement, until we’re eligible for Medicare or its future equivalent.

 We know “retirement” means different things to different people.
 Here’s what it means to us:

 We almost certainly will work at some point in the future since we plan to have many retirement years in front of us, and we have naturally inquisitive minds that crave problem-solving opportunities and the chance to help people.

 But we’re working to save enough that we are never forced to work, and we’ll only do jobs that provide us with worthwhile benefits (like free ski passes, free travel, a creative outlet, a way to have fun or a way to support nonprofit organizations we love).
 We also expect to do lots of unpaid volunteer work for causes that are important to us.

 We’re trading them for permanent freedom.